-Copyright © 2013, 2016, Oracle and/or its affiliates.
-All rights reserved.
+Copyright © 2013, 2020, Oracle and/or its affiliates.

-Primary Author: Christine Ford
+Primary Author: Oracle Corporation

 This software and related documentation are provided under a license agreement containing restrictions on use and disclosure and are protected by intellectual property laws.
 Except as expressly permitted in your license agreement or allowed by law, you may not use, copy, reproduce, translate, broadcast, modify, license, transmit, distribute, exhibit, perform, publish, or display any part, in any form, or by any means.
 Reverse engineering, disassembly, or decompilation of this software, unless required by law for interoperability, is prohibited.